How to Include References on Your Resume

 Resume Reference Page Example

-Here’s an example of how a resume reference page might look:
+Here’s an example of a professional resume reference page:

 james.greenway@example.com